bekk/bekk-christmas/post/react/custom-hooks.md

 Still, it is a joyful task to create your own Custom Hooks.
 For example, have a look at [how you can make setInterval declarative with Hooks](https://overreacted.io/making-setinterval-declarative-with-react-hooks/), or check out [what people already have done in other awesome react hook packages](https://github.com/rehooks/awesome-react-hooks#packages).

-And remember, by creating your very own Custom Hooks, you will automatically be just as cool as the `redux` and `react-router-dom` npm packages, who recently added some Hooks.
+And remember, by creating your very own Custom Hooks, you will automatically be just as cool as the `redux` and `react-router-dom` npm packages, who recently added several hooks.
 Ho Ho Hoooooooks! 👊🎄